2004 Buffalo Bills season

 The 2004 Buffalo Bills season was their 45th in the National Football League.
 The team improved upon their previous season's output of 6–10, finishing 9–7.
-However, this was the fifth straight season in which the team missed the playoffs.
+However, this was the fifth consecutive season in which the team missed the playoffs.

-Buffalo needed a win in the final game of the season against the Pittsburgh Steelers to qualify for the playoffs.
-However, despite the Steelers playing their third-stringers (which, notably, included Willie Parker, who would have his breakout performance in the game), Buffalo lost and subsequently missed the playoffs.
+Buffalo started the season with four straight losses.
+However, they rebounded with nine wins in their next eleven games.
+Having won six games in a row, they needed a win in the final game of the season against the Pittsburgh Steelers to qualify for the playoffs (they also would've been only the second team in NFL history to make the playoffs after starting 0-4 after the 1992 Chargers).
+However, despite the Steelers playing their third stringers (which, notably, included Willie Parker, who would have his breakout performance in the game) and having a 17–16 lead in the fourth quarter, Buffalo lost 29–24 and subsequently missed the playoffs.
 It was the only winning season that Buffalo had in the 2000s (2000–2009) and would be the Bills' last winning season until 2014.

-According to Football Outsiders, who has tracked every play in the NFL since the early 1990s, the 2004 Bills were statistically the best NFL team (in their record-keeping history) to have failed to qualify for the playoffs.
+According to Football Outsiders, who tracked every play in the NFL since the early 1990s (until the site's abandonment in 2023), the 2004 Bills were statistically the best NFL team (in their record-keeping history) to have failed to qualify for the playoffs.

-The Bills set an NFL record by returning six kickoffs for touchdowns in 2004.
+The Bills set an NFL record by returning six kicks (3 punts + 3 kickoffs) for touchdowns in 2004.

 Their match with the Miami Dolphins in Week 6 is the only time in the NFL since 1968 that the last two winless teams have met each other.

-As of 2023, the only remaining active members of the 2004 Buffalo Bills are offensive lineman Jason Peters, wide receiver Jonathan Smith, and offensive lineman Lawrence Smith, although Jonathan Smith is a free agent who hasn't played an NFL game in 16 years, and Lawrence Smith hasn't played an NFL game in 18 years.